Alecampoy/Cebrafish_videos/README.md

  User: Marta Fernandez

- # Experiment 1: Number of events in videos
+# Experiment 1: Number of contractions in videos

 A cebrafish contracts, I want to measure the number of times it does and find patterns.
 Maybe parameters of the tail are to be measure too

 ## Image Segmentation
 I use a macro that segments the fish using phantas.
 Several parameters are measured